 Mobley also earned All-District honors from both the National Association of Basketball Coaches and the U.S. Basketball Writers Association in 2018.

 DENZEL GREGG – 2013-2017

-Gregg became the 20th player to play for the Bonnies under head coach Mark Schmidt to sign a professional contract when he joined the Oberwart Gunners in August.
-He becomes the second Bonnies alum to play for Oberwart as former teammate Andell Cumberbatch played there the past two seasons.
+Gregg became the 20th player to play for the Bonnies under head coach Mark Schmidt to sign a professional contract when he joined the Oberwart Gunners in August 2017.
+He became the second Bonnies alum to play for Oberwart as former teammate Andell Cumberbatch played there the past two seasons.

 Gregg finished his career fifth on St. Bonaventure's all-time blocks list with 137.
 Gregg played in 114 games over his career and was a part of teams that won 78 games, making him the third-winningest player ever at St. Bonaventure.
 He scored 816 career points.

 In 2016-17, he helped lead the Bonnies to a 22-9 record and a share of the A-10's regular season title.
 St. Bonaventure reached the NIT.
 In 2015-16, the Bonnies finished 20-12.

 NBA G League / Greece / Georgia / NBA Summer League